 2. When should I call off my engagement?
 If money is an issue

 Money and marriage can be a tricky issue for many couples, especially those who can’t see eye-to-eye on matters of financial planning as a couple.
-If there is constant bickering and arguing over spending and saving, and if your financial goals and visions don’t align, you can count it among the legitimate reasons for breaking an engagement.
+If there is constant bickering and arguing over spending and saving, and if your financial goals and visions don’t align, you can count it among the legitimate reasons for calling off an engagement.

 It is quite possible that these differences become more pronounced and noticeable as you and your partner plunge into wedding planning, given that these ceremonies cost quite a pretty penny.
-Even if you’re realizing that money is becoming a sticky issue between you two, don’t brush it off as pre-wedding stress.
+If you’re realizing that money is becoming a sticky issue between you two, don’t brush it off as pre-wedding stress.

 Have an honest conversation with your life-partner-to-be.
 If you still feel that you won’t be able to find a middle ground on monetary matters in the future, don’t hesitate to pull the plug.
 Financial conflict is a legitimate reason for calling off an engagement.

 3. Your life goals don’t align